Potters Bar: Railway

 Potters Bar was the location of two major rail accidents in 1946 and 2002.

 The nearest London Underground station is at Cockfosters, on the Piccadilly line; it is approximately 2.5 mi south on the A111 from junction 24 of the M25.

 Buses

-Potters Bar has a bus depot that services local and London bus routes.
+Potters Bar has a bus depot owned by Metroline that services London bus routes.
 Key routes include: